darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 // Plan - implement update/delete without regard to current logged in user , 2nd add user auth for those features.

 ### 354. Campground Edit and Update

+* Add the edit button to the campground show page. // expect we will create views/campgrounds/edit.ejs file, with route = GET @ /campgrounnds/:id/edit, use form nearly identical to the new , form will probably do a PUT request @ /campgrounds/:id.
+Similarly we will use a DELETE @ campgrounds/:id to delete a campground.
+Expect to use require('method-override'); and possibly require("express-sanitizer");.

+* REST table review
+* edit /dogs/:id/edit - GET
+* update /dogs/:id - PUT
+* remove /dogs/:id - DELETE

+* require(method override)
+* app.use(methover(_method
+* add app.get(:id/edit, function

 ### 355. Campground Destroy
 ### 356. Notes about Campground Destroy & Campground Authorization
 ### 357. Campground Authorization Part 1